TanishkaMarrott/DevOps-Mastery-Suite-with-GitLab-CI-Ansible-Pytest-Selenium-and-Chaos-Engineering/README.md

-# DevOps-Mastery-Suite-with-GitLab-CI-Ansible-Pytest-Selenium-and-Chaos-Engineering
+﻿# DevOps Mastery Suite with GitLab CI, Ansible, Pytest, Selenium, and Chaos Engineering

-The DevOps Mastery Suite integrates DevOps tools and practices for a robust, efficient &amp; secure CI/CD pipeline.
-It uses GitLab CI for integration, Ansible for automation, Pytest for unit testing, Selenium for end-to-end testing and Chaos Engineering for resilience, all with AWS-native services for a complete DevOps environment.
+The DevOps Mastery Suite integrates DevOps tools and practices for a robust, efficient, and secure CI/CD pipeline.
+It uses GitLab CI for integration, Ansible for automation, Pytest for unit testing, Selenium for end-to-end testing, and Chaos Engineering for resilience, all with AWS-native services for a complete DevOps environment.